Skip to content

 • Schema locks (SCH-S/SCH-M) — special-cased; SCH-M conflicts with every other mode except NULL.

-The release path is lock_unlock_objectlock_internal_perform_unlock_object (both in src/transaction/lock_manager.c). lock_unlock_object_by_isolation implements the per-isolation policy.
+The release path is lock_unlock_objectlock_internal_perform_unlock_object (both in src/transaction/lock_manager.c). lock_unlock_object_by_isolation implements the per-isolation, per-MVCC-status policy.

 Per-transaction lock counts are bounded.
 When a transaction acquires more than lock_escalation_threshold instance locks on a single class, lock_escalate_if_needed (in src/transaction/lock_manager.c) replaces the per-row locks with a single class-level lock and frees the instance entries.
 This is a memory-pressure relief valve and is also the reason LK_ENTRY carries ngranules (count of children for an intention lock) and a class_entry back-pointer.